Hosted right off the main road of a bumpy gravel and dirt pull- in area sets the farm market stand at Shady Brook Farm in Yardley, PA.

-A unique difference from the organized Pick Your Own farms with roped areas for hop on and off tractor rides to sectioned destinations, there is little signage directing eager pickers to the designated fruit fields traveling along through the bumpy back roads.
+A unique difference from the organized Pick Your Own farms with roped areas for hop on and off tractor rides to sectioned destinations there is little signage at the farm directing eager pickers to the designated fruit fields while traveling along through the bumpy back roads.

 Small residential houses of workers dot the landscape tucked between so on the day of our visit a friendly farm worker and his young son kindly drove his truck ahead of the in and out back roads providing direction to the blackberry bushes located near the end portion of the farm.
 The only dilemma then was figuring out how to back track the winding pathways en route to a friend who had just arrived at the front entrance to join us.

-With the fresh fruit allotment of blackberries picked among our own group, we realized how easy it was to make our our way back just at the end of the side road and swing on around to the entrance again where we then set off to the blueberry picking area, not too far beyond the market.
+With the fresh fruit allotment of blackberries picked, we realized how easy it was to make our our way back just at the end of the side road and swing on around to the entrance again where we then set off to the blueberry picking area not too far beyond the market.

-The sheer white lined covers above the blueberry picking areas though giving reprieve from the direct beating sun, always creates greater heat and humidity on the inside making blueberry picking a bit more tedious, particularly including the added manual labor given the smaller size of this sweet and tart fruit.
-Nevertheless, the day’s group also picked more than enough for use.
+The sheer white lined covers above the blueberry picking areas though giving reprieve from the direct beating sun always creates a greenhouse effect of heat and humidity on the inside making blueberry picking a bit more tedious, particularly the added manual labor given the smaller size of this sweet and tart fruit.
+Nevertheless, our group for the day also picked more than enough for use.